New Zealand: The Perfect 4 Weeks Itinerary

 In mid-November, when the wine and food festival Toast Martinborough is in full swing, book accommodation in advance.

 You made it to New Zealand's capital, Wellington.

 We liked Wellington as it doesn't have the busy feeling as other capitals around the world.

 Take a walk around the waterfront, climb up Mount Victoria for better views, visit a perfect museum Te Papa (for free), or take a tour to explore New Zealand Parliament Buildings.

 Here you are leaving North Island.

 Take a ferry from Wellington to the small town of Picton.
-Travel up to the deck, especially when you are coming closer to the shore of South Island because the scenery when floating through Marlborough Sounds is stunning.
+Go to the observation deck, especially when you are coming closer to the shore of South Island because the scenery when floating through Marlborough Sounds is stunning.

 If you are looking for something to do after arriving in Picton, you can try swimming with wild dolphins here.